swanchain/orchestrator-discord-bot/README.md

 ## License

 This project is licensed under the terms of the MIT license.
 For more details, see the [LICENSE](LICENSE) file.

-## Contact

-If you have any questions or suggestions, feel free to open an issue or contact me through the following means:

-- Email: your_email@example.com
-- Discord: Your Discord ID